Stay right here for our final news roundup and information overload.

 Listen, I think if we were smart, we'd start becoming energy independent tomorrow.

-Joe Biden's answer last week is what are you gonna change, Joe?
+Joe Biden's answer last week is, what are you going to change, Joe?

 Nothing.

-I'll tell you, look, he he doesn't have the strategic petroleum reserves to play with this time.
+I'll tell you, look, he doesn't have the strategic petroleum reserves to play with this time.

 And by the way, don't think that wasn't a factor.

-It definitely works when you increase the supply of energy on the world market to the extent he did by putting our national security at risk and rating the str strategic petroleum reserves, lowering the cost, you know, because your your great emergency is that Republicans are gonna win the election.
+It definitely works when you increase the supply of energy on the world market to the extent he did by putting our national security at risk and raiding the strategic petroleum reserves, lowering the cost, you know, because your great emergency is that Republicans are going to win the election.

-And you know, going out there mega mega and democracies on the ballot and scaring old people, you're not gonna lose your Social Security and Medicare.
+And, you know, going out there mega MAGA and democracies on the ballot and scaring old people, you're not going to lose your Social Security and Medicare.

 Very, very true.